-The IRS form 1098-T is filed by Santa Clara University for each student who is a U.S. citizen or permanent resident, and has qualified tuition and related expenses billed (charged) during the calendar year (January 1 through December 31).
-1098-T forms are available online by the end of January, following the reporting year.
+The IRS form 1098-T is filed by Santa Clara University for each student who is a U.S. citizen or permanent resident, and has qualified payments towards qualified tuition and related expenses billed during the calendar year (January 1 through December 31).

 Your personal financial records serve as official supporting documentation for your federal income tax return.